gandev/meteor-server-console/README.md

      - type in a expression and hit ENTER to evaluate
      - type in .clear to empty the list of last evaluations
      - select last evaluated expressions with the UP and DOWN keys
+     - type in an object name or part of it and press CTRL + SPACE to trigger autocomplete
      - typing se: opens a popup with commands:
          - se:use=package_name / sets the package in which evaluations should be scoped if supported
          - se:reset / resets scope to global
          - se:set-port=4000 / sets the port on localhost to switch to another app
          - se:port / shows current port
+         - se:watch=expr / add/refresh expression to/in watch view and open if closed
+         - se:watch-view / toggle watch view open/closed
+         - se:watch-view60 / change watch view width in percent (arbitrary)

 *    Output
-     - Entry:
      - expression in first line, result below + scope with milliseconds for evaluation on the right side
      - internal messages (Error=red, Info=orange, SUCCESS=green)
      - Results:
          - Strings, Numbers, Booleans directly
          - Objects as tree